Laws regarding religious activities in China: Background

-China requires the five religious associations to follow the CCP and state's leadership.
+China requires the five religious associations to follow the CCP and the state's leadership.
 People can practice religion within the scope of these associations.

 People who practice religions are not permitted to become members of the CCP.

+According to Zhejiang University sociologist Yanfei Sun, the Chinese government has generally been more concerned with religions with a highly centralized authority structure than with more decentralized ones.